Dangerous places on Earth are spread all across our beautiful planet.

 20. Southern Tunisia, Tunisia: A Dangerous Territory

-While Northern part of Tunisia is considered safe, its Southern part is one place is definitely what a visitor needs to avoid.
+While the Northern part of Tunisia is considered safe, its Southern part is one place that is definitely what a visitor needs to avoid.

 Southern Tunisia and some western areas are very dangerous due to military operations and violence.
 The region has frequent terror attacks which makes travel highly unadvisable.